SUPERFAMILY 2 can be accessed from supfam.org. Please contact us if you experience any problems.

 Browse and view proteins in genomes which have

-different domain combinations including a SspB-like domain.
+different domain combinations including a Domain of the SRP/SRP receptor G-proteins domain.

 Examine the distribution of domain superfamilies, or families, across the major taxonomic kingdoms or genomes within a kingdom.
 This gives an immediate impression of how superfamilies, or families, are restricted to certain kingdoms of life.